-Rift Lake Salts are for creating, and maintaining ideal water chemistry for your fish.
-You can get them in most pet shops, and in shops online, where they are sometimes also known as African Cichlid Salt.
-They contain bicarbonate and calcium, which are the minerals that are most prominent in Lake Malawi.
+Rift Lake Salts create and maintain ideal water chemistry for your fish.
+They’re sometimes known as African Cichlid Salt.
+They contain bicarbonate and calcium, minerals prominent in Lake Malawi.

 When you dissolve them in the tank water, the Rift Lake Salts maintain the pH and increase the hardness of the water.
-This imitates the water conditions of where Peacock Cichlids come from.
+This imitates the water conditions of where these fish come from.

 Passive pH Control

 The salt mix isn’t the only way you can maintain the water parameters

 Rocks such as tufa and substrates such as coral sand contain minerals that are calcium-rich.
 These substances slowly release bicarbonate and calcium into the water.

 Here’s an excellent choice for TufaClick to Learn More / Buy from Amazon